lehmann7/marky/README.md

 [Link Caption](path/to/file.pdf)
 ```
 One link statement cannot be used for rendering `html` and `pdf`
 with consistent paths.
-Using the `pype` format link
+Using the `marky` format link
  `.???` file extension results in consistent links for `html` and
 `pdf` documents.